Cian-Chambliss/helpserver/README.md

 For out examples, we are placing the configuration for the help server in a json file we will call settings.json.

+The settings file properties are set

+ - port : 80 - this is ignored by helpserver, as the top level script establishes the route.
+ - metadata : true - indicates that we support embedded metadata in the HTML - comments that follow the pattern   __&lt;!---HELPMETADATA: { ..JSON... } ---&gt;__
+ - dependencies : true - generates a list of dependencies, a simple array of href and images on a page, and stores the result in a manifest file.
+ - source : Our help files start in folder /myhelp/helpfiles/
+ - generated: Our intermediate files are stored in /myhelp/generated/ - must be writeable (like generated table of contents, plaintext, and extracted metdatadata and dependency files).
+ -

 ```json
 {
   "port": 80,